TRPV1: TRPV1 in immune cells

-TRPV1 and Adaptive Immunity
+TRPV1 and adaptive immunity

 TRPV1 is an important membrane channel in T cells as it regulates the influx of calcium cations.
-TRPV1’s involvement is mainly in T cell receptor signalling (TCR) signalling, T cell activation and TCR-mediated influx of calcium ions, but it is involved in T cell cytokine production as well.
+TRPV1's involvement is mainly in T cell receptor signalling (TCR) signalling, T cell activation and TCR-mediated influx of calcium ions, but it is involved in T cell cytokine production as well.
 Indeed, T cells with TRPV1 knockout show impaired calcium uptake after T cell activation via TCR, thus they show dysregulation in signalling pathways such as NF-κB and NFAT.

-TRPV1 and Innate Immunity
+TRPV1 and innate immunity

 Regarding innate immunity, activation of TRPV1 by capsaicin has been shown to suppress the production of nitrite radical, superoxide anion and hydrogen peroxide by macrophages.
 Furthermore, administration of capsaicin, and subsequent activation of TRPV1, suppresses phagocytosis in dendritic cells.
 In a mouse model, TRPV1 affect dendritic cell maturation and function, however, further studies are needed to clarify this effect in humans.
 In neutrophils, the increase in cytosolic calcium cations leads to synthesis of prostaglandins.
 Activation of TRPV1 by capsaicin modulates neutrophil immune response due to the higher influx of calcium ions into the cell.

 TRPV1 is also considered a novel therapeutic agent in many inflammatory diseases.
 Multiple studies have proven that TRPV1 influences the outcome of several inflammatory diseases such as chronic asthma, esophageal inflammation, rheumatoid arthritis and cancer.
-Studies using TRPV1’s agonists and antagonists have shown that their administration indeed changes the course of inflammation.
-However, at this point, there is a lot of contradictive evidence about what type of response, pro-inflammatory or anti-inflammatory, TRPV1’s activation induces.
+Studies using TRPV1's agonists and antagonists have shown that their administration indeed changes the course of inflammation.
+However, at this point, there is a lot of contradictive evidence about what type of response, pro-inflammatory or anti-inflammatory, TRPV1's activation induces.
 Further research needs to be carried out.
-Meanwhile, it is important to highlight that TRPV1’s influence on inflammatory diseases is probably not limited to only immune cells as it is rather an interplay between immune cells, neurons, and other cell types (epithelial cells etc.).
+Meanwhile, it is important to highlight that TRPV1's influence on inflammatory diseases is probably not limited to only immune cells as it is rather an interplay between immune cells, neurons, and other cell types (epithelial cells etc.).

-TRPV1 and Cancer
+TRPV1 and cancer

 TRPV1 was found to be overexpressed in several types of cancers, e.g., pancreatic cancer and colon adenocarcinoma.
-This suggest that certain types of cancers might be more prone to cell death mediated by capsaicin-induced (and also other vanilloid-induced) cell death.
+This suggests that certain types of cancers might be more prone to cell death mediated by capsaicin-induced (and also other vanilloid-induced) cell death.
 Indeed, studies have shown inversed correlation of consumption of chili-based foods and all-cause mortality along with cancers.
 This beneficial impact of the consumption of chili-based foods was attributed to capsaicinoid content.

-TRPV1 activation caused by its agonist capsaicin was shown to induce G0-G1 cell arrest and apoptosis in leukemic cell lines, Adult T-Cell Leukaemia and Multiple Myeloma.
+TRPV1 activation caused by its agonist capsaicin was shown to induce G0-G1 cell arrest and apoptosis in leukemic cell lines, adult T-cell leukaemia and multiple myeloma.
 Capsaicin reduces the expression of anti-apoptotic protein Bcl-2 and it also promotes activation of p53, a tumour-suppressor protein known as a major regulator of cell death.
 This effect of capsaicin in both cases subsequently leads to above-mentioned apoptosis.